-In July, the city introduced a third shuttle: The East Palo Alto route, which is funded entirely by East Palo Alto but managed by Palo Alto and stretches from Woodland Avenue to the downtown Caltrain station.
+In July, the city introduced a third shuttle: the East Palo Alto route, which is funded entirely by East Palo Alto but managed by Palo Alto and stretches from Woodland Avenue to the downtown Palo Alto Caltrain station.

-Now, the city is considering further additions, with the goal of giving drivers a new option for getting around town.
-A new West Shuttle route would stretch from the industrial area around East Meadow Drive in south Palo Alto to El Camino Real and then, along the El Camino corridor, to University Avenue.
+Now, the city is considering further additions, with the goal of giving drivers new options for getting around town.
+A new West Shuttle route would stretch from the industrial area around East Meadow Drive in south Palo Alto to El Camino Real and then, along the El Camino corridor to University Avenue.

 The Crosstown, which is funded completely by the city, is especially popular.
 But even though it runs past numerous popular destinations, including the Main Library, Channing House, JLS Middle School and Mitchell Park, the Crosstown shuttles run only once an hour, from 7:40 a.m. to 5:20 p.m.

-Fehr & Peers found that the Crosstown route has "consistently moderate" productivity throughout the day, with a peak in the midday period.
+Fehr & Peers found that the Crosstown route has "consistently moderate" ridership throughout the day, with a peak in the midday period.
 This suggests that it is "particularly popular amongst seniors or other individuals with midday mobility needs."
-By doubling service between 10 a.m. and 3 p.m., service will be increased from every 60 minutes to every 30 minutes.
+By doubling frequency between 10 a.m. and 3 p.m., service will be increased from every 60 minutes to every 30 minutes.

 The firm also found that because ridership is particularly high on the shuttle's first run of the day, "there may be significant latent demand for this service prior to this time."
 Its report recommends testing additional service starting at 6:30 a.m.
-It also recommends adding an addition shuttle 10 to 15 minutes before the particularly crowded 7:40 a.m. and 3:05 p.m. runs.
+It also recommends adding a shuttle bus 10 to 15 minutes before the particularly crowded 7:40 a.m. and 3:05 p.m. runs.

 The firm recommended making no changes to the Embarcadero route, which runs every 15 minutes and gets less ridership than the Crosstown shuttles.
-The Embarcadero shuttle is coordinated around Caltrain schedule and much of the ridership along this route consists of Caltrain commuters.
+The Embarcadero shuttle is coordinated around the Caltrain schedule, and much of the ridership consists of commuters.

-These recommendations remain tentative and subject to change based on further analysis and results of a rider survey that the city plans to administer in the coming weeks.
+These recommendations remain tentative and subject to change based on further analysis and the results of a rider survey the city plans to administer in the coming weeks.

-The city's Planning & Transportation Commission last week looked generally favorable on the proposed shuttle expansions, with Commissioner Greg Tanaka saying that the West Shuttle program "makes a lot of sense" and Vice Chair Arthur Keller urging staff to collaborate with other employers in addition to Google to participate.
+The city's Planning & Transportation Commission last week generally looked favorably on the proposed shuttle expansions, with Commissioner Greg Tanaka saying that the West Shuttle "makes a lot of sense" and Vice Chair Arthur Keller urging staff to collaborate with other employers in addition to Google to participate.